 - Don’t be a poser.
 Rather than pretending you are something, or someone, you are not, why become the person you want to be?

 - Travel, but not frivolously.
-Travel is better on a low-budget, low-carbon, low-resource model that will allow you to experience a different culture without the filter created by a mobile bubble of affluence catering to your customary habits.
+Travel is better on a low-budget, low-carbon, low-resource model that will allow you to experience a different culture without the filter created by a mobile bubble of affluence or familiarity catering to your customary habits.
 Be a traveler, not a tourist.
 Better yet, be an immigrant, if only temporarily.
-Live for a while as an expat if you can.
+Live for a while as an expat.
 If you are going to study abroad, go for a year rather than a semester, and a semester rather than a summer.

 - Familiarize yourself with the history of your country, culture, family, or religious tradition.
 Be both proud (where appropriate) and critical (where appropriate) of these traditions.

 - If you want to be good at something, practice regularly.
-Note that practice doesn’t make perfect; perfect practice makes perfect.
-You can’t just do something; you need to do it mindfully with the intent of getting better.
+Remember that practice doesn’t make perfect; perfect practice makes perfect.
+You can’t just do something; you need to do it purposively and mindfully, with the intent of getting better.

-- Be sure to arrive on time for classes, work, appointments, and any other situation where someone is depending on you.
+- Be sure to arrive on time for situations in which someone is depending on you.
+This includes classes, work, and similar quotidian commitments.
 “On time” is a shorthand expression meaning “five minutes early.”

 - Take pride in your work, and always meet deadlines for your work.